Michael Ebeid: Career

 In 2005, Ebeid joined Two Way Limited, an interactive TV, mobile and online entertainment media business as COO and then as CEO.
-He took the company into Asia (Hong Kong, Malaysia, Singapore, India and NZ) establishing new business opportunities for the company.

 Ebeid became the executive director of corporate strategy and marketing at the Australian Broadcasting Corporation (ABC) holding position until 2011 when he became CEO of SBS in 2011.

 SBS

 Ebeid was appointed CEO and managing director of the Special Broadcasting Service (SBS) in June 2011 and he resigned on 1 October 2018.
+During Ebeid's tenure, SBS expanded its digital services and multicultural programming, and launched new platforms, including SBS On Demand.

 Telstra

 As part of a new structure, Australian telecommunications company Telstra appointed Ebeid as Head of its Enterprise Division, on 8 October 2018.
-This appointment is part of the Telstra Group Executive team.
+This appointment was part of the Telstra Group Executive team.
 Ebeid was Telstra Group Executive – Enterprise from 2018 to 2020.

 Honours and recognition

 Ebeid was made a Member of the Order of Australia (AM) in the 2017 Queen's Birthday Honours for "significant service to the broadcast media and multicultural affairs as an executive, innovator and business leader".

 Ebeid was named CEO Magazine's 'CEO of the year' at the 2017 Executive Of The Year Awards, while CEO and managing director at SBS.
-Ebeid was a judge for the same award in 2018, as part of an eleven person panel.
+Ebeid was a judge for the same award in 2018.